 This post may contain affiliate links.

 You’ll spend your first full day of your magical California road trip in San Francisco.
 Note that you can start in either San Diego or Los Angeles in the south (I like San Diego…more on that later) or San Francisco in the north.

 Make sure to cruise through the Bay, check out Alcatraz, drive over the Golden Gate Bridge, hit up Fisherman’s Wharf, and take a sunset cruise through San Francisco Bay.
 If you have an extra couple days, you can easily fill the time.
 Check out my guide to the top attractions in San Francisco!

 Where to Stay: Luxurious: Hotel Omni.
 Mid-Range: Inn San Francisco.
 Budget: The Willows Inn (as much as San Francisco has budget hotels…just expect to pay a lot when staying in the city.
-Another option is to check out Airbnb and see what deals you can find there!
+Another option is to check out a VRBO vacation rental and see what deals you can find there!

 Day 2: Napa Valley